 PDS projects are capacity building activities developed during the first half of Professional Development Seminars (PDS).
 Groups established during the first session of the Seminar continue to work in together during the year-long inter-session period and present the results of their networking at the second session of the PDS.
 These activities are designed to develop proposal writing skills, encourage network building and to promote the application of the training provided to pressing real-world issues that have a significant global change dimension.

-- Conservation strategies based on cattle ranchers’ perceptions of ecosystem services
+- Conservation strategies based on local perception of forest ecosystem services

 - Ecosystem services and well-being: a literature review

-- Ecosystem services: an assessment and economic valuation of carbon sequestration in the forests of the Guanacaste Conservation Area in Costa Rica
+- Ecosystem services: evaluation and economic valuation of CO2 sequestration in forests and protected areas of the Guanacaste Conservation Area - ACG, Costa Rica

-- Enabling conditions for legislation related to biodiversity and ecosystem services in Argentina, Bolivia and Costa Rica: a comparative study
+- Enabling conditions for the governance of ecosystem services and enrironmental functions in Argentina, Bolivia y Costa Rica: a compartive study